 Intangible assets: avoidance: tax-driven transactions: approach to take

 The rule should only need to be invoked rarely and usually only in cases where substantial amounts of tax are at stake.
-Moreover, before enquires intended to establish whether the provision may be in point are opened, it needs to be borne in mind that the work in taking enquires to their conclusion is likely to be time consuming and resource intensive, both for the Inland Revenue and for the company concerned.
+Moreover, before enquires intended to establish whether the provision may be in point are opened, it needs to be borne in mind that the work in taking enquires to their conclusion is likely to be time consuming and resource intensive, both for HMRC and for the company concerned.